Lydia02/summative-2_Negpod_5/README.md

 ### 2. Backup to a Remote Server

-The `backup-Negpod_ID.sh` script allows us to create a backup of the `negpod_id-q1` directory and transfer it to a remote server.
+The `backup-Negpod_5.sh` script allows us to create a backup of the `negpod_id-q1` directory and transfer it to a remote server.
 This script is designed to work with the provided remote server details.

-**###3.
-Make the script file executable**
+### 3. Make the script file executable

     chmod +x move-to-directory.sh